 - ¼ cup Walnut Parmesan optional

-Add about 2 inches of water to large pot and fit the pot with a steamer basket.
+- Add about 2 inches of water to large pot and fit the pot with a steamer basket.
 Cover the pot and bring the water to a boil.
 Once the water is boiling, lower the heat, and place the potatoes in the basket.
-Steam until they are not-quite fork tender, 10-15 minutes.
+Steam until they are not-quite fork tender, about 10 to 15 minutes.

-Add the asparagus to the steamer basket and continue to steam until the potatoes are fork-tender and the asparagus is crisp-tender, about 5 minutes.
+- Add the asparagus to the steamer basket and continue to steam until the potatoes are fork-tender and the asparagus is crisp-tender, about 5 more minutes.

-Place the cooked potatoes and asparagus in the mixing bowl, along with the chickpeas and roasted red pepper.
+- Place the escarole in a large bowl along with the cooked potatoes and asparagus, chickpeas and roasted red pepper.
 Pour on the rest of the dressing, and toss to coat.
-Transfer the vegetable mixture to the platter with escarole.

 - Top with Walnut Parmesan, if using.

 - Avocado Chickpea Salad

 - Asparagus and Chickpea Salad

 - Vegan Chickpea Waldorf Salad